 - Keep mower blades sharp.
 A dull mower shreds the blades, increasing water loss and creating wounds for infectious fungi to invade.

-- Continue mowing through late autumn to prevent leaf tissue from accumulating which makes the grass more susceptible to winter diseases.
+- Continue mowing through late autumn to prevent leaf tissue from accumulating, which makes the grass more susceptible to winter diseases.

 - Lowering the mowing height to 2 inches in late fall can promote tillering and thicken and fill in the lawn.

 - Leave clippings on the lawn as they return nutrients and organic matter to the soil and do not contribute to thatch formation.
 Mulching mowers chop clippings finely; other mowers may leave clumps which should be broken up by raking or re-mowing at a 90 degree angle.
 Raking and removal of grass clippings should be considered only when foliar disease is present and active.

 - Tree leaves left on the lawn for long periods can result in thin or bare patches.
 Dry leaves may be chopped up by a mulching mower or by mowing in two directions with a regular mower.
 When done on a weekly schedule, leaves may be easily recycled into the lawn.

-- Water deeply and infrequently; light, frequent watering encourages shallow root growth and provides moisture for fungal infection of leaf blades.
+- Water deeply and infrequently.
+Light, frequent watering encourages shallow root growth and provides moisture for fungal infection of leaf blades.
 One inch of water per week (enough to wet top 4-6 inches of soil) is a general rule of thumb.

-- Water early in the day; late afternoon or evening irrigations prolong periods of leaf wetness that encourage disease development.
+- Water early in the day.
+Late afternoon or evening irrigations prolong periods of leaf wetness that encourage disease development.

 - Turf-type tall fescues are the most tolerant of drought stress, followed by fine fescues.
 Perennial ryegrasses and Kentucky bluegrass are very close in drought tolerance, although Kentucky bluegrass can withstand drought conditions longer due to the presence of rhizomes.
 Keep in mind that irrigating Kentucky bluegrass in July may aggravate grub problems.